Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Hinge Design and Characterization

-We decided to manufacture and test hinges with two different hinge cross sections of varying thickness: rectangular, shown in Fig. \ref{fig:hinge_dims}a and circular, shown in Fig. \ref{fig:hinge_dims}b.
-The table in Fig. \ref{fig:hinge_dims} shows the dimensions and material properties of the hinges.
-Ease of fabrication and modeling motivated our decision to create rectangular hinges, and the high prevalence of arc-shaped living hinges in existing compliant mechanisms motivated the circular hinges.
+We decided to manufacture and test \alex{two different types of living hinges} with varying thicknesses: rectangular cross section, shown in Fig. \ref{fig:analysis}a and \alex{elliptic notch}, shown in Fig. \ref{fig:analysis}b.
+The table in Fig. \ref{fig:analysis}c shows the dimensions and material properties of the hinges.
+Ease of fabrication and modeling motivated our decision to create rectangular hinges, and the high prevalence of arc-shaped living hinges in existing compliant mechanisms motivated the \alex{notch} hinges.